Parker-Zhang/Shaping-CLF-MCBF/README.md

 # Shaping-CLF-MCBF
+code for article: Deadlock-Aware Control for Multi-Robot Coordination with Multiple Safety Constraints

 A deadlock-aware control framework based on CBF-QP and shaping-CLF